 FRE 611(c) states that leading questions should not permitted on direct examination except when necessary to develop the witness's testimony, or when questioning a hostile or adverse witness.
-For cases applying the former exception, see, e.g., W & M Properties of Connecticut, Inc., 348 NLRB 162 (2006) (judge did not err in permitting the General Counsel to ask leading questions on direct examination "to develop the witness's testimony" after several nonleading questions were unsuccessful in eliciting certain testimony), enfd.
+For cases applying the former exception, see, e.g., W & M Properties of Connecticut, Inc., 348 NLRB 162 (2006) (judge did not err in permitting the General Counsel to ask leading questions on direct examination "to develop the witness's testimony), enfd.
 514 F.3d 1341 (D.C.
 Cir.
 2008); and U.S. v.
 Torres, 894 F.3d 305, 317 (D.C.
 Cir.
 2018) (district court did not abuse its discretion in allowing leading questions where the witness was unusually hesitant and more open-ended questions had yielded lengthy delays and fragmentary responses).

 Other common examples where the courts have allowed leading questions on direct are where the questions relate to undisputed preliminary matters or where a witness's memory is exhausted.
-28 Fed.
+Wright & Miller et al., 28 Fed.
 Prac. & Proc.
 Evid. § 6168 (2d ed.
-Sept.
-2018 Update); and Graham, 5 Handbook of Fed.
+Aug.
+2019 Update); Graham, 5 Handbook of Fed.
 Evid. § 611.8 (8th ed.
 Nov.
-2018 Update).
+2019 Update); and Goode & Wellborn, Courtroom Handbook Fed.
+Evid.
+FRE 611 (2019 ed.).

 Whether a question is leading usually depends on its phrasing and context.
-For example, a question that begins with "Isn't it true that . . ." or other phrases which suggest the answer are clearly leading.
+Typically, a leading question suggests or hints at the answer the witness should give.
+For example, a question that begins with "Isn't it true that . . ." is clearly leading.
 Questions may also be leading where they may invoke a false memory or induce the witness to testify only about certain details that the examining party views as favorable rather than everything the witness remembers about an event.
 Ibid.